meandmytram/pybind-example/README.md

 ## Prerequisites

-- Basic knowledge of C++ and Python programming.
 - Git installed on your system.
 - CMake (version 3.12 or higher recommended).
 - A C++ compiler compatible with C++11 or later.